LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 --------------------------------------------------------------------------------
 ```

-Like in the previous example, the warning 26 is triggered during the
+The compiler reports the same warning 26 on `goodbye_world` as in the previous
-compilation.
-Hence, the _local_ value `goodbye_world` at line 8 can be removed.
+example.

 The analyzer reports that there are 3 unused _exported_ value in
 `hello_world.mli`: `hello` at line 2, `goodbye` line 3, and `world` line 4.
-These are the only exported values in the `hello_world` compilation unit because
+These are the only exported values in the `Hello_world` compilation unit because
-they are the only one listed in the `.mli`.
+they are the only ones listed in the `.mli`.
 They are all used in
 `hello_world.ml`, but not outside of their compilation unit.
 Because there is an
 interface file available, only external uses are accounted for.
 Thus, they are
 considered unused and can be dropped from the `.mli`